seL4/camkes-tool/docs/index.md

-The client source will be modified to include an implementation of vector projection composed from simpler vector operations, which will be implemented in the math library component.
+The client source will be modified to include an implementation of vector projection composed from simpler vector operations, which will be implemented in the `Math` global component.

 ```c
 /* apps/pythagoras/components/Client/src/main.c */